bahrmichael/spacetraders-apis/README.md

 Don't 100% rely on these numbers.
 I suggest to always buy 1 fuel more than the API tells you to.
 Still refining it :)

+*Caching*

+The result is cached for 3600 seconds.